 Paty food.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.

 To keep the elf energy up and prevent a sugar overdose, I set out lots of tasty savory snacks on a low table for easy access.
 Deli meats like salami and ham are always popular.
 Add some cheese, bread and crackers with fresh fruit and veggies, a few drinks and you’re set.
-This time I included black olives, too.

 Boxed cookies.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.

-After a few hours, the elves of all ages were ready to carry their cookie treasures home.
+After a few hours, the elves of all ages are ready to carry their cookie treasures home.
 I find that inexpensive, different-sized cardboard gift boxes with tissue paper do the job well.
 Close each with a festive sticker to make it feel special.

 Baby santa.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.

-This year I am reminded, as always, that kids are magic—especially when surrounded by so much sugar and creativity.
+I am reminded, as always, that kids are magic—especially when surrounded by so much sugar and creativity.

 Party guest.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.